-The former municipal fruit and veg market will become a mixed-use scheme and ‘innovation quarter’.
-Expected to create 400 jobs and inject £200 million into the city’s economy over the next 10 years.
+Land at Circus Street, (the former municipal fruit and vegetable market and university annex building), is being developed as a mixed-use scheme and ‘innovation quarter’.
+This is expected to create 400 jobs, and inject £200 million into the city’s economy over the next 10 years.

-- Alongside this will be a new dance studio for South East Dance, expected to attract 70,000 visitors and users a year
+- New dance studios and a headquarters for South East Dance, expected to attract 70,000 visitors and users a year

 Find out more